Higher Education Emergency Relief Fund – CARES Act Reporting for MVC (Updated through July 10):

 The Grant includes Emergency Financial Aid Grants to Students.
 In connection with the Grants to Students, MVC signed and returned to the Department of Education the Certification and Agreement which, in part, acknowledges that MVC intends to use no less than 50% of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

-- $661,459 – Total amount received in connection with the DOE pursuant to MVC’s Certification and Agreement for Emergency Financial Aid to Students.
+- $661,459 – Total amount received pursuant to MVC’s Certification and Agreement for Emergency Financial Aid to Students.

-- 906 – Total number of students who have received Emergency Financial Aid Grants to Students under Section 18994(a)(1) of the CARES Act as of May 21, 2020.
+- 906 – Total number of students who have received Emergency Financial Aid Grants to Students under Section 18004(a)(1) of the CARES Act as of July 10, 2020.